Hinigaran

+It is the fastest growing economy and development in the province of Negros Occidental.
+Hinigaran envision itself to be leading of top economic hub place for commerce, industry and, education in the southern district.
+It is also visioned to become the "Center of Economic Development" in the south-central part of Negros Island.

+Etymology

+The town's name is derived from the word higad and was originally recorded as "Ginigaran" by the Spaniards.
+The early settlers from Panay, known as Tagahigad, displaced the aboriginals called "Mundos" and "Ambaks" to the mountains.
+Over time, the name evolved in spelling and pronunciation to "Hinigaran."

+An alternative legend suggests that the name originated from the Bisayan word Linigaran, which means "bypassed" or "skirted."
+Based on this account, during an eruption of Mount Kanlaon, a massive snake fled to the sea, bypassing the present-day Hinigaran, and became stranded at the mouth of the present-day Binalbagan River.

 History

-The early inhabitants of this town were the semi-primitive people called "Mundos" and "Ambaks".
+The early inhabitants of this town were the aboriginal people called "Mundos" and "Ambaks".
 When traders and settlers from Panay started moving in, the natives were driven to the mountains.
-The new settlers were called "Tagahigad" and when the Spaniards came the place was called "Ginigaran" from the word "higad" but it was later spelled and pronounced as Hinigaran.

-The town was founded in 1765 and Captain Basilio Mongcal was appointed as the first president in 1806.
-Among its first settlers were the families of Mongcal, Lagtapon, Cosio, Sario, David, Orin, Pido, Pabalinas, Luntayao, Javier, Vargas, Lucasan, Grijaldo, and Dano-og— some of whom were from Panay.
+The town was founded in 1765, and Captain Basilio Mongcal was appointed as the first president in 1806.
+Among its first settlers were the families of Mongcal, Lagtapon, Curio, Sario, David, Orin, Pido, Pabalinas, Luntayao, Javier, Vargas, Lucasan, Grijaldo, and Dano-og— some of whom were from Panay.

 The Spaniards established the seat of the "pueblo" in Jacinto and Zamora Streets, and the town was governed by "Capitanes Municipales", Tenientes Absolato" and Cabeza de Barangays".
 When revolt against the Spanish Government broke out, Capitan Bibiano Gelvosa and his followers fought bravely against the Spaniards.
 He was the last "Capitan Municipal" when the Americans arrived.